1999 DieHard 500: Qualifying

 Qualifying was split into two rounds.
-The first round was held on Friday, April 23, at 3:00 PM CST.
+The first round was held on Friday, April 23, at 3:00 p.m.
+CST.
 Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 During the first round, the top 25 drivers in the round would be guaranteed a starting spot in the race.
-If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, April 24, at 10:45 AM CST.
+If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Saturday, April 24, at 10:45 a.m.
+CST.
 As with the first round, each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 26-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champion needs the provisional, the next team in the owner points will be awarded a provisional.

 Ken Schrader, driving for Andy Petree Racing, would win the pole, setting a time of 48.421 and an average speed of 197.765 mph.

 Five drivers would fail to qualify: Derrike Cope, Ken Bouchard, Dan Pardus, Dick Trickle, and Loy Allen Jr.